open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Topic Outcome/Nuts to You/Nuts To You.md

     digits: 3
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Nuts To You
+        title: Nuts To You
-    params_vi_hawk: 3.34
-    params_h_Jed: 16.7
+      vi_hawk: 3.87
+      h_Jed: 28.2
+      part3:
+        ans1:
-    params_part3_ans1_value: Jed maintains the $x$-component of their velocity. ($a_x
-      = 0 \; m/s^2$)
+          value: Jed maintains the $x$-component of their velocity. ($a_x = 0 \; m/s^2$)
+        ans2:
-    params_part3_ans2_value: There is no $x$-component since Jed falls in a straight line.
+          value: There is no $x$-component since Jed falls in a straight line.
+        ans3:
-    params_part3_ans3_value: Jed's velocity decreases because the hawk is no longer pulling them.
+          value: Jed's velocity decreases because the hawk is no longer pulling them.
+        ans4:
-    params_part3_ans4_value: Jed's velocity increases due to gravity.
+          value: Jed's velocity increases due to gravity.
+      part5:
+        ans1:
-    params_part5_ans1_value: Jed maintains the $y$-component of their velocity.
+          value: Jed maintains the $y$-component of their velocity.
+        ans2:
-    params_part5_ans2_value: Jed's velocity increases due to gravity.
+          value: Jed's velocity increases due to gravity.
+        ans3:
-    params_part5_ans3_value: Jed's velocity decreases because the hawk is no longer pulling them.
+          value: Jed's velocity decreases because the hawk is no longer pulling them.
+        ans4:
-    params_part5_ans4_value: Jed maintains the $x$-component of their velocity.
+          value: Jed maintains the $x$-component of their velocity.
+      part6:
+        ans1:
-    params_part6_ans1_value: Jed travels at a higher speed after release as they accelerate downwards and maintain their horizontal speed.
+          value: Jed travels at a higher speed after release as they accelerate downwards and maintain their horizontal speed.
+        ans2:
-    params_part6_ans2_value: The hawk travels at a higher speed after Jed is released since it is now lighter without Jed's weight.
+          value: The hawk travels at a higher speed after Jed is released since it is now lighter without Jed's weight.
+        ans3:
-    params_part6_ans3_value: Both the hawk and Jed travel at the same speed.
+          value: Both the hawk and Jed travel at the same speed.
+        ans4:
-    params_part6_ans4_value: The hawk travels at a higher speed because it maintains its horizontal speed.
+          value: The hawk travels at a higher speed because it maintains its horizontal speed.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 In the children's book *Nuts to You*, a young squirrel named Jed is snatched up by a hawk.
 While in the air Jed manages to go limp, slip through the hawk's talons and fall to the forest floor.
 The hawk travels horizontally at a speed of {{ params.vi_hawk }} $m/s$.